haimkastner/connectivity-tool/README.md

     test_download_bandwidth: true # Optional for HTTP/HTTPS only - default is false
 ```

-The `json` format is also supported.
+The `json` format is also supported as yaml is the default format, set also `-t json` argument to specify format.
 ```json
 {
   "suite": [